-- (a) a trade-mark . . . or a trade name that has been used in Canada . . . for the purpose of distinguishing the wares, services or business of that person - ... from the wares, services or business of another person; [and] - (c) a trade-mark . . . that is registered in CIPO . . . - 22.
-The Complainant is a lawyer who works for a large insurance company that provides a variety of financial services and products.
-Manulife has its own trade name and trademarks that embody its business goodwill.
+- (a) a trade-mark . . . or a trade name that has been used in Canada . . . for the purpose of distinguishing the wares, services or business of that person . . . from the wares, services or business of another person; [and] - (c) a trade-mark . . . that is registered in CIPO . . . - 21.
+The Complainant works for a large insurance company that provides a variety of financial services and products.
+Manulife has its own trade name and trademarks that embody its business goodwill and distinguish its services and products.
 There is no doubt that the Complainant benefits from the goodwill in that name and those marks.
-The question is whether the Complainant's own personal name has become a trade name or trademark in its own right such that it can be protected in turn under this Policy. - 23.
-There is some question of whether a personal name as such might be protected.
+The question is whether the Complainant's own personal name (in its nickname form, Wally) has become a trade name or trademark in its own right such that it can be protected in turn under this Policy.

+- 22. There is some question of whether a personal name as such might be protected.
 The wording of the Policy leaves open, and perhaps leads inexorably to, the conclusion that personal names do not acquire protection.
 The Policy speaks of trade names and trademarks, and not of personal names simpliciter.
-But I need not pronounce on this question. - 24.
-Rather, what is in issue in this case is a personal name that has become or developed into a trademark or trade name in and of itself.
-As a trademark, it has in effect acquired a secondary meaning in that it distinguishes the Complainant from others competing to provide the same kinds of services. - 25.
-It is clear from the evidence, that the Complainant has promoted her own name both as a litigation lawyer in Toronto, and then in the insurance industry, over a long period of time and while employed in a variety of different employment contexts.
-She has also taught within professional legal training programs and academic institutions, and has cowritten a text on which her name appears.
-She has also used the internet, social media and other law lists and legal directories to promote herself.
-All of these are "name-focused" initiatives.
-There appears to have been a great effort made to develop good will in her name.
-To put in in current terms, the Complainant has developed, since her call to bar in 1990, her lawyerly "brand" through marketing, through a web presence and on social networks.
-This has been coupled, since 2005, through her association by name with Manulife and its products, services and business developments.

-- 26. This accords with current practice and expectations in many professions in which professionals use personal names as their business identifiers, where these names and reputations go to distinguish the quality and nature of the professional services offered.
+But I need not pronounce on this question. - 23.
+Rather, what is in issue is a personal name that has become or developed into a trademark or trade name in and of itself.
+As a trademark, it has in effect acquired a secondary meaning in that it distinguishes the Complainant from others competing to provide the same kinds of services.
+It is clear from the evidence, that the Complainant has promoted his own name in this industry over a long period of time and while employed with three distinct companies within the industry.
+There appears to have been a great effort made to develop good will in his name, the name under which he is known in the industry and does business.
+To put in in current terms, the Complainant has developed, over a period of fifteen years, his "brand" through marketing, through a web presence and on social networks, through association with new products, services and business developments and through involvement with professional associations and at least one charity. - 24.
+This accords with current practice and expectations in many professions in which professionals use personal names as their business identifiers, where these names and reputations go to distinguish the quality and nature of the professional services offered.
 The Complainant points out, rightly in my view, that the current climate in which much of this creation of good will, promotion, branding and such of professional reputations takes place within the context of social media and through the use of one's own name emphasizes the business name.
-Thus professionals themselves treat these names as trade names or trademarks. - 27.
-In my view, the Complainant's evidence makes it clear that he has developed common law rights in the trademark GIULIA AHMADI over a marked period of time, and which is no longer simply his personal name but in effect is his trade name.
-It thus can in my view be brought safely under the auspices of the Policy. - 28.
+Thus professionals themselves treat their personal names as trade names or trademarks. - 25.
+In my view, the Complainant's evidence makes it clear that he has developed common law rights in the trademark WALLY THOMPSON over a marked period of time, and which is no longer simply his personal name but in effect is his trade name.
+It thus can in my view be brought safely under the auspices of the Policy. - 26.
 We then move to a discussion of whether the registered domain name is confusing similar to the trademark.
 Paragraph 3.3 of the Policy defines "confusingly similar" in the following terms: